rpande1996/15_Piece_Puzzle_Solver/README.md

 3. Uncomment the test case you want to run
 4. Uncomment the write text file corresponding to the test case
 5. Default has been set for Test Case 1

+# Libraries installed

+1. Numpy

+# Software Recommended

-6. PyCharm IDE is recommended
+1. PyCharm as IDE
+2. Python 3.7